Ozil dropped as Arsenal loses; Liverpool leads by 7 points

 “We tried for the reaction after the goal, but could not be efficient to create a goal,” Emery said.
 “We need more, to recover our play.”

-Returning to the Champions League might be achieved only by winning the Europa League.
-Arsenal remains out of the Champions League qualification places in fifth.
+Recovering league positions is proving harder.
+Fifth-place Arsenal fell six points behind Chelsea, which extended its grip on the fourth and final Champions League place after labouring to a 2-1 victory over Newcastle.

+Wining the Europa League — something Emery achieved three times at Sevilla — might be Arsenal’s only route back into the Champions League.
 In Emery’s first season in charge, Arsenal is only two points better off after 22 games than in Arsene Wenger’s final campaign.

 Without a Premier League title since 2004, Arsenal looks far from being a contender anytime soon.